alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Events are timestamped and have a TTL of 5m (TODO: make plugin configurable)

+Another example condition could also be `Average value for metric "ES_Disk_Free" during last 10m is > 10000`.

 # TODO

 - Plugin configuration (metric event TTL, heart beat period ...)